Telsey Advisory Group Maintains Williams-Sonoma (WSM) Outperform Recommendation

 Aristotle Capital Management holds 4,617K shares representing 7.19% ownership of the company.
 In it's prior filing, the firm reported owning 4,631K shares, representing a decrease of 0.29%.
 The firm decreased its portfolio allocation in WSM by 0.60% over the last quarter.

 Blackhill Capital holds 3,947K shares representing 6.15% ownership of the company.
-In it's prior filing, the firm reported owning 3,951K shares, representing a decrease of 0.10%.
-The firm increased its portfolio allocation in WSM by 1.85% over the last quarter.
+In it's prior filing, the firm reported owning 3,947K shares, representing a decrease of 0.02%.
+The firm decreased its portfolio allocation in WSM by 1.13% over the last quarter.

-Capital Research Global Investors holds 3,332K shares representing 5.19% ownership of the company.
-In it's prior filing, the firm reported owning 4,095K shares, representing a decrease of 22.90%.
-The firm decreased its portfolio allocation in WSM by 18.66% over the last quarter.
+Capital Research Global Investors holds 3,334K shares representing 5.19% ownership of the company.
+In it's prior filing, the firm reported owning 3,332K shares, representing an increase of 0.06%.
+The firm decreased its portfolio allocation in WSM by 3.36% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 2,063K shares representing 3.21% ownership of the company.
 In it's prior filing, the firm reported owning 2,020K shares, representing an increase of 2.05%.
 The firm decreased its portfolio allocation in WSM by 0.20% over the last quarter.